JaronJCheung/PHI-696/Project-1/README.md

 5. Select two formulas defined in ALC from question 4 to form the basis of a T-Box.
 Supplement this T-box with whatever other axioms you like, as well as an A-box, so that you ultimately construct a knowledge base K = (T,A).
 Provide a _model_ of K. This may be graphical or symbolic or both.

-K = Knowledge base
-K = (T, A)
-T = general statement (e.g. ∃rC [relation without a name; C = concept] A = specific statement (e.g. a:c; (a, b): r [relation with a name])

-If we want to describe a domain, we have general statenents to assert a general relation and we have specific statements to assert specific relations.

 (a)  B that says that x is a brother of y

 Adding: